← Back to 史記

 使

 In the tenth year, Duke Ding and Duke Jing of Qi met at Jiagu.
 Confucius performed the duties of minister.
 Qi wished to attack the Lu ruler by surprise.
 Confucius used ritual to ascend the stairs and executed the Qi lewd musicians.
 The Qi lord feared, then stopped, returned Lu's invaded territories, and apologized.
-In the twelfth year, he sent Zhong You to destroy the Three Huan city walls and confiscate their weapons and armor.
-The Meng clan refused to tear down the walls.
-He attacked them but could not conquer them and stopped.
-Ji Huan Zi accepted female musicians from Qi.
-Confucius departed.
+In the twelfth year, Duke Ding sent Zhong You to pull down the walls of the Three Huan and seize their armor and weapons.
+The Meng clan refused to demolish its walls.
+Duke Ding attacked them, failed to take them, and stopped.
+Ji Huanzi accepted female musicians from Qi, and Confucius left Lu.

 68